Rectal Irrigation Decision Guide

 Yes.
 The Qufora IrriSedo range can be used by children over the age of 3 years.
 To focus on the needs of children and their families Qufora Mingo flex- small, with the same oval shape and delivering the same water flow, but with a shorter length and more narrow width.
 Ideal for children and those that require a smaller cone.

 We recognise introducing Rectal Irrigation to children and their carers can be sensitive.
 There are many questions that healthcare professionals need to answer, but some questions are maybe better answered by those who have firsthand experience.
 We’ve worked with Birmingham Children’s Hospital to go that bit further to help parents and children.
-Visit our children and family lives page to hear directly from children and their parents who have use Qufora irrigation systems.
+Visit our children and family lives page to hear directly from children and their parents who have used Qufora irrigation systems.

 4. How can the Qufora team help me and my patients?